oscal-compass/community/proposals/trestle-sdk-cli-decoupling.md

 ---
-title: Decouple the trestle SDK from the CLI
+title: Decouple the trestle CLI from the SDK
 x-trestle-template-version: 0.0.1
 authors:
   - jpower432
-description: TBD
+description: Create a separately managed SDK
 begin-design-discussions: 2024-08-22 #Insert
 status: accepted #deferred, rejected, withdrawn or replaced - PR's are not accepted.
 Status is based on main.
 Rejected is unlikely to exist except where a clear record is required
 ---